LACMIP/emu/docs/_documentation/troubleshooting.md

 {: .notice--warning}

 **Solution**: Because EMu is a relational database, you cannot delete any record that would leave unresolved relationships to other records.
 In other words, if the bibliography record you are trying to delete is attached to a taxonomy record, EMu will give you an error.
 To resolve this, figure out where the record you want to delete is attached to and remove these connections.

+## Problem: CSV won't import
+EMu returns errors when you attempt to  a CSV file.
+{: .notice--warning}

+**Solution**: If *every* row returns an error, you likely have an issue with the names of your columns.
+Go back to EMu and check each field name (see [import]({{ site.baseurl }}/documentation/import/) documentation for how to do this) against those in your spreadsheet.
+Remember that you need to be particularly aware of import columns that reference a module other than the one you are importing into, and that affect fields in nested tables. **If you are unsure how to properly name your columns, contacting the Museum's database manager for help is preferable to accidentally importing a bunch of data into the wrong place.** If only *some* rows return errors, you likely have issues with values in your cells.
+Try using EMu's import tool "Validate" functionality to see if you can pinpoint the culprit.
+Check for alpha characters in numeric fields, non-dates in date fields, etc.